immersive art about Pacific Northwest ancient trees and forests, 2018-ongoing

-The intention of Wild Empathy is to create new knowledge and immersive artworks with the goal to generate public curiosity and awareness about local forest ecologies and old trees, leading to a sense of wonder and care for their protection.
+The intention of Wild Empathy is to create immersive artworks that generate public curiosity and awareness about local forest ecologies and old trees, leading to a sense of wonder and care for their protection.

-The Wild Empathy research is based on the team’s recordings of old trees in a forest location on Vancouver Island, BC.
+The Wild Empathy project is carried out in careful collaboration with old trees in a forest location on Vancouver Island, BC.
 Read more…

-LISTEN at Soundcloud: podcasts from interviews with the team members.
+LISTEN at Soundcloud: podcasts of the team members.

 Dr Julie Andreyev, principle investigator, Emily Carr University

-Dr Maria Lantin, director of the Basically Good Media Lab, ECU
+Dr Maria Lantin, co-investigator, director of the Basically Good Media Lab, ECU

 Damien Gillis, independent documentary filmmaker